KansasCityWomeninTechnology/angulargirlskc-tool-instructions/web-development-tools/web-development-tools/node-mac.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 If you see a version number in the output like the one shown in the picture below, follow the instructions to [Update Node](node-mac.md#update-node).
-You must have Node version 12.6 or greater.
+You must have Node version 12.16 or higher.

 ![Node version successful output](../../.gitbook/assets/node-version.png)